 One-day Gatherings are held in various locations within the State with local participants attending.
-Each year the Gatherings focus on a particular theme and related topics relevant to the area.
-The Gatherings engage guest speakers from service delivery organisations to provide information to participants.
-Participants also participate in facilitated workshop sessions, discussions and networking.
+Each year the Gatherings focus on a particular theme and related topics relevant to the area, and engage guest speakers from service delivery organisations to provide information to participants.
+Attendees also participate in facilitated workshop sessions, discussions and networking.

 Having Gatherings in specific locations enables Aboriginal women who live in those locations to attend and to ensure a local community focus.
 The Office for Women acknowledges the importance of ongoing engagement with Aboriginal women in this state and believes that Gatherings in regional and remote areas will allow more Aboriginal women to engage with the Office.
 The opportunity to travel and meet with women in their own communities enables the Office for Women to hear from those living in communities about their issues and experiences; to exchange information; and develop further communication links between metropolitan and regional based women within South Australia.